314159265358x/314159265358x/README.md

 ## Work experience
 ### Software Engineer at Huna VC Pty Ltd in Sydney, Australia
-I developed and test the Cromojo project in a 4 member group, enabled the ability to running locally, found 2 critical issues in tracker module and completed the document for TinyBird service and ClickHouse SQL.
+I developed and tested the Cromojo project in a 4 member group, enabled the ability to running locally, found 2 critical issues in tracker module and completed the document for TinyBird service and ClickHouse SQL.

 ### System Administrator at Taite Building in Sydney, Australia